Aliyun Bailian (5): Qwen-TTS for Multilingual Voice

 Qwen-TTS-Flash for production: native-only API, the 40+ voice catalog (including Cantonese and Sichuanese), streaming synthesis, and the SSML quirks that the docs gloss over.

-The reason every Chinese-language product I’ve worked on ends up calling Qwen-TTS-Flash isn’t price — there are cheaper TTS APIs.
-It’s that Qwen-TTS is the only one that handles mainland Chinese dialects (Cantonese, Sichuanese, Wu) and English in the same SDK, with voices that don’t sound like a 2019 customs announcement.
-After about six months of using it for a marketing-video voice-over pipeline, this is what I wish someone had told me on day one.
+Every Chinese-language product I’ve worked on uses Qwen-TTS-Flash, not because it’s the cheapest TTS API, but because it’s the only one that handles mainland Chinese dialects (Cantonese, Sichuanese, Wu) and English in the same SDK, with voices that don’t sound like a 2019 customs announcement.
+After six months of using it for a marketing video voice-over pipeline, this is what I wish someone had told me on day one.

-Per the model card, Qwen-TTS-Flash exposes 40+ voices.
+According to the model card, Qwen-TTS-Flash offers 40+ voices.
 The ones I use most:

 For Mandarin product narration my default is Cherry (warm, 30-something female) for marketing content and Ethan (steady, 40-something male) for tutorial / explainer content.
 For Cantonese ad spots Sunny is the safe choice.
 The voice names are stable but new voices are added regularly — fetch the canonical list from the model card before you pin one in production code.

-Qwen-TTS does not go through the OpenAI compat layer.
+Qwen-TTS doesn’t use the OpenAI compat layer.
 You call it via the DashScope native SDK:

 A minimal request: